dojonorth/mapreduce-songs-dojo/README.md

 Your task now is to write a function which finds all songs containing a given word.
 Note that our dataset contains stemmed words!

-1. Write a map function which takes a track and returns the Track ID and Boolean reflecting whether the track contains the specified word.
+1. Write a map function which takes a song and returns a List with the Track ID, only if the track contains the specified word.
+  If the song does not contain the word, it should return an empty List.

-2. Write a reduce function which takes a list of Track IDs and a single (Track ID, Boolean) pair.
-It should add the Track ID to the list if the Boolean is true.
+2. Write a reduce function which takes 2 lists of Track IDs.
+It should combine the 2 lists.

 3. Use the map and reduce functions to define your grep function.

+#### Idea:
+- Try to use the MusixMatchSongMatcher class to give the results as a list of song titles instead of Track IDs

 ### Task 4: Reverse index